You are here

 New Zealand’s construction boom means big demand for talent

-According to the 2017 report ‘Future demand for construction workers’, released by the Ministry of Business, Innovation and Employment (MBIE), construction investment growth is set to peak in 2020 and increase the requirements for construction-related occupations until at least the end of 2022.
-This means employers are facing an increasing skills shortage and having to alter the ways they recruit and retain the best staff.
+According to a recent Ministry of Business, Innovation and Employment (MBIE) report, construction investment growth is set to peak in 2020 and will increase requirements for construction-related occupations until at least the end of 2022.
+Employers are facing an increasing skills shortage and having to alter the ways they recruit and retain the best staff.

-The MBIE report says overall construction staff demand in New Zealand will increase 11 percent by 2022, to require around 56,000 new employees.
-Approximately half of that demand will centre on Auckland’s construction industry.
+Overall construction staff demand in New Zealand is set to increase 11 percent by 2022, to require around 56,000 new employees.
+Approximately half of that demand will centre around Auckland’s construction industry.

-The only region not likely to experience increased demand is Canterbury, where the ongoing earthquake rebuilding requirements already command significant construction resources but are set to tail off by about one percent from 2021.
+The only region not likely to experience increased demand is Canterbury, where the ongoing earthquake rebuilding requirements already command significant construction resources but are set to tail off from 2021.

 Occupations facing the largest demand around the country include plumbers, electricians and civil engineering professionals.
-Auckland’s, in particular, will also see growth in the requirements for project builders and carpenters and joiners.
+Auckland, in particular, will also see growth in requirements for project builders, carpenters and joiners.

 Global recruitment drive encouraging migration

-The numbers of construction workers required over the next few years far outstrips local supply.
-Despite government initiatives to encourage construction apprenticeships, and record numbers of current apprentices, many more people will be needed to meet the growing demand.
+Despite government initiatives to encourage construction apprenticeships, and record numbers of current apprentices, many more people will still be needed to meet the growing demand.

 The government’s immigration website lists construction, engineering and trades skills in both immediate and long-term demand, and there is an active campaign underway utilising both industry and government resources to seek and place workers from other countries.

-Massie says Michael Page is putting its global network to use, connecting with counterparts abroad to attract qualified candidates, and assisting those candidates to navigate the recruitment and relocation process.
+Michael Page is putting its global network to use, connecting with counterparts abroad to attract qualified candidates, and assisting those people to navigate the recruitment and relocation process.